Peliha-ip/Burrowed-Bonds/README.md

 - Acme Corporation (Get blasted near a roadrunner)
 - Raise Up Your Bat (Use a baseball bat to attack a mob)
 - Power of the Foot (Kick a soccer ball on a mob)
+- Quill You Stop (Have you or a tamed mob attacked by a porcupine)
+- Goal Getter (Score your first goal)